-The term "values" refers to the guiding principles and behaviours that embody how your organisation and its people are expected to operate.
-Values reflect and reinforce the desired culture of the organisation.
-Values support and guide the decision making of every workforce member, helping the organisation to accomplish its mission and attain its vision in an appropriate manner.
-Examples of values might include demonstrating integrity and fairness in all interactions, exceed customer expectations, valuing individuals and diversity, protecting the environment, and striving for performance excellence every day.
+The term "values" refers to the guiding principles and behaviors that embody how your organization and its people are expected to operate.
+Values reflect and reinforce the desired culture of an organization.
+Values support and guide the decision making of every workforce member, helping the organization accomplish its mission and attain its vision in an appropriate manner.
+Examples of values might include demonstrating integrity and fairness in all interactions, exceeding customer expectations, valuing individuals and diversity, protecting the environment, and striving for performance excellence every day.